Sizing up the 2017 scorecard for Trump and the GOP

 “The Senate voted along party lines after midnight Tuesday to pass a sweeping $1.5 trillion tax bill that slashes tax rates for corporations, provides new breaks for private businesses and reorganizes the individual tax code,” NBC’s Benjy Sarlin writes.
 “The House approved the bill earlier Tuesday but will have to vote again on Wednesday.
 Democrats in the Senate persuaded the chamber's parliamentarian that several minor provisions in the House bill violated Senate rules, forcing the House into an embarrassing second vote.”

-That kind of sloppiness happens 1) when you’re racing to complete something before Democrat Doug Jones gets seated in Alabama, and 2) when you’re forced to use reconciliation (needing just 51 votes instead of 60).
+That kind of sloppiness happens (1) when you’re racing to complete something before Democrat Doug Jones of Alabama gets seated in the Senate, and (2) when you’re forced to use reconciliation (needing just 51 votes instead of 60).
 Remember, had Republicans shot to win 60 votes and make the legislation more bipartisan, those Senate rules wouldn’t have been a problem.

 Republicans turn against Mueller, while views from Democrats and independents stay the same